Ethiopia: Genna Cultural Tour

-We will expect dry season weather.
+January is dry season weather.
 Lots of sunshine!
 Prepare for temperatures between 65-85F, dry heat in the north, humid heat in the African Rift Valley.

 Tour Videos (Ethiopia)

 In Bahir Dar, a city on the coast of serene Lake Tana where the Blue Nile begins its long voyoge north to the Meditterranean, we will spend a day boating to some of the 40 islands to observe unique wildlife including hippos.
 Landing on each island, we’ll walk along forested trails frequented by pilgrims over many centuries to the monasteries, where local guides explain frescoes, music, and local beliefs and traditions.

 + Addis, the capital city of Ethiopia, is a 20th century city situated in the center of the country at an altitude of 7,700 feet.
 In addition to being home to some four million Ethiopians, it is the headquarters for the African National Assembly and many international organizations working in the African continent.
 Our visit here will focus on two of the more important museums, as well as one of the large marketplaces.

 + One of the Christian kings declared Lalibela a "new Jerusalem" in the 10th century, and proceeded to sponsor increasingly ambitious construction projects building a series of magnificent churches that are now UNESCO heritage sights.
 Only, these churches are not built above ground, but dug straight down into the sandstone bedrock.
 Our visit will coincide with the largest celebration of the year, Nativity ("Genna"), which is celebrated on January 7th.
 There we will intermingle with thousands of white-clad pilgrims who have traveled from far and wide to witness the important dawn celebration at the iconic Church of St. George.